 Are Medigap premiums based on income?

 Medigap isn’t based on premium.
 Higher-income earners could pay a Part B or Part D Income Related Monthly Adjustment Amount (IRMAA).

 The Medicare premiums for Part B and Part D could be higher depending on how high your taxable income is from two years ago.
-If your income is substantially lower than two years ago, you can file a Part B or Part D IRMAA appeal.
+You can file a Part B or Part D IRMAA appeal if your income is substantially lower than two years ago.

 Is Medigap and Medicare Advantage the same thing?